Red River College Polytechnic: Paterson GlobalFoods Institute

+Manitou a bi Bii daziigae

+Manitou a bi Bii daziigae is a building in the Exchange District campus, with 18 classrooms and five labs.
+The building's name is in Anishinaabemowin (Ojibwe) and translates to Where Creator sits (Manitou a bi) and Brings light (Bii daziigae).
+Construction for the 100,000 sqft facility began in 2018 and completed in 2021, with a cost of $95 million.

-Scholarships & Bursaries
+Scholarships & bursaries

 The Government of Canada sponsors an Aboriginal Bursaries Search Tool that lists over 680 scholarships, bursaries, and other incentives offered by governments, universities, and industry to support Aboriginal post-secondary participation.

 RRC Polytech scholarships for Aboriginal, First Nations and Métis students include: